 (i) institutional structures that provide incentives for entrepreneurship and the use of knowledge, (ii) availability of a skilled labor force and a good education system, (iii) access to information and communication technology (ICT) infrastructures and (iv) a vibrant innovation landscape that includes academia, the private sector, and civil society.

-Important indicators such as the competitiveness and innovative nature of the Netherlands' economy (respectively, 5th position globally to recover from COVID-19 well in the Global Competitive Index (2020) and 6th in the Global Innovation Index (2021) show that the Netherlands is a very suitable location for knowledge-intensive industries to thrive.
-Within the EU the Netherlands is one of the preferred destinations for highly skilled labor, university-industry linkages and stable political and business environment (WIPO, 2021).
-This has resulted in a continuous, annual positive migration balance since detailed registration started in 1995 (CBS, 2022).
+Important indicators such as the competitiveness and innovative nature of the Netherlands' economy (respectively, 5th position globally in the World Competitiveness Index (2023) and 5th in the Global Innovation Index (2023)

+show that the Netherlands is a very suitable location for knowledge-intensive industries to thrive.
+Within the EU the Netherlands is one of the preferred destinations for highly skilled labor, university-industry linkages and stable political and business environment (WIPO, 2023).
+This has resulted in a continuous influx of knowledge workers in The Netherlands and strong recovery after the pandemic (CBS, 2023).

-The Netherlands' population is one of the most highly educated among high-income economies.
-For the past two decades the amount of people with a tertiary educational degree has increased from 28.3% in 2002 to 55.6% in 2021, which currently is 14.4 percentage points higher than the European average (Eurostat, 2022).
-Among high-income economies, the Netherlands is ranked 6th in terms of largest share of attaining tertiary level education among adults (OECD, 2021).
-Furthermore, since 2016 the Dutch population has the highest English literacy in the world among non-English speaking countries (EF, 2020).
+The Dutch population is one of the most highly educated among high-income economies.
+For the past two decades the amount of people with a tertiary educational degree has increased from 28.3% in 2002 to 56.4% in 2022, which currently is 14.4 percentage points higher than the European average (Eurostat, 2023).
+Among Europe, the Netherlands is ranked 5th in terms of largest share of attaining tertiary level education among adults (Eurostat, 2023).
+Furthermore, since 2016 the Dutch population has the highest English literacy in the world among non-English speaking countries (EF, 2023).

-Besides domestic human capital and favorable preconditions to attract and facilitate foreign talent all of the Netherlands' 13 universities are represented in the World University Rankings Top 250 (Times Higher Education, 2022) which is considerable for a relatively small country as there are only four countries in the world with more universities in the top 250: the US (62), UK (36), Germany (25) and Australia (16).
+Besides domestic human capital and favorable preconditions to attract and facilitate foreign talent 11 out of the Netherlands' 13 universities are represented in the World University Rankings Top 250 (Times Higher Education, 2023) which is considerable for a relatively small country as there are only four countries in the world with more universities in the top 250: the US (62), UK (34), Germany (26) and Australia (15).

 Moreover, the Netherlands' R&D expenditure has increased significantly in the last decade, outperforming the European average.
 Specifically, Dutch companies have more heavily invested in R&D than in other sectors (see Figure 2).
-In greater detail, Dutch R&D expenditure increased significantly since 2011, by 45.2% to \$ 18.4 billion, while

-R&D expenditure by private companies rose the most, by 71.1% to $\leqslant$ 12.4 billion.
-In fact, during 2020 total R&D expenditure in the EU decreased by 0.4% compared to 2019 because of uncertainties surrounding COVID-19, but in the same period R&D expenditure in the Netherlands increased by 3.4% (Eurostat, 2021).
-Indeed, investments in COVID-related (vaccine) research contributed to this increase.
+In greater detail, Dutch R&D expenditure increased significantly since 2011, by 57.9% to $\notin$ 19.3 billion, while R&D expenditure by private companies rose the most, by 88.3% to $\notin$ 13 billion.
+In fact, between 2010 and 2021, the average annual growth of the total R&D expenditure for Europe was 3.8%, while the in the same period R&D expenditure in the Netherlands increased by 4.8% (Eurostat, 2022).